quynhnle135/my-website/docs/tech-blogs/notes/post_6.md

 ---
-title: It's harder thatn ever to be a good software engineer
+title: It's harder than ever to be a good software engineer
 ---

 # Unpopular Opinion: It's harder than ever to be a good software engineer.